regexbuster/shopping-cart/README.md

 I completed this demo website it around a day (short time frame developement :)

 The main goal of the demo was to prove I understood React and could develop in a short time window.
 I feel as though I've accomplished both tasks.

+I published it to Netlify too.
+See it [here](https://regex-cart.netlify.app/).